gngpp/gradle-cache/README.md

                         resolveDependencies(it)
                     }
         }
-        // If you need to cache to the maven local warehouse, otherwise please comment it copyDependencies()
+        // If you need to cache to the maven local warehouse, otherwise please delete it copyDependencies()
     }
 }